southworks/BotFramework-FunctionalTests/Tests/Integration/DotNet/README.md

 ## Using Emulators

-The test project is already configured out of the box to use the supported Azurite and Cosmos emulators without any extra configuration to run the tests.<br>
+The test project is already configured out of the box to use the supported Azurite and Cosmos DB emulators without any extra configuration to run the tests.<br>
 For more information on how to gather the connection values, use the following links:

 - [Azure Cosmos DB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21#authenticate-requests)